jasonacox/tinytuya/README.md

 ### Setup Wizard

 TinyTuya has a built in setup Wizard that uses the Tuya IoT Cloud Platform to generate a JSON list (devices.json) of all your registered devices.
-This includes the secret *LOCAL_KEY* as well as the *Name* of each device.
+This includes the secret *Local_Key* as well as the *Name* of each device.

-Follow the instructions below to get the *LOCAL_KEYs*:
+Follow the instructions below to get the *Local_Key*:

 1. Download the "Smart Life" App, available for iPhone or Android.
 Pair all of your Tuya devices (this is important as you cannot access a device that has not been paired).
     * https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8
     * https://play.google.com/store/apps/details?id=com.tuya.smartlife&hl=en

-2. Run the TinyTuya scan to get a list of Tuya devices on your network along with their device *IP*, *ID* and *VERSION* number (3.1 or 3.3):
+2. Run the TinyTuya scan to get a list of Tuya devices on your network along with their device *Address*, *Device ID* and *Version* number (3.1 or 3.3):
     ```bash
     python -m tinytuya scan
     ```
-    **NOTE:** You will need to use one of the displayed Device *IDs* for step 4.
+    **NOTE:** You will need to use one of the displayed *Device IDs* for step 4.

 3. **Set up a Tuya Account**:
     * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.